Scott Rownin Owner

 Chuck has toured all over the United States and Canada with many different artists.
 He also recorded for some major labels such as Warner Brothers Records, Island/Def Jam Records, and International Records/Middle East.
 Chuck is also affiliated with The Motown Alumni Association, which became a direct link to the legendary Motown session group The Funk Brothers.
 The remaining legends heard Chuck drumming and enjoyed what they heard, that they dubbed him an honorary Funk Brother.

-Diego Smith Guitar, Keyboard and Saxophone Instructor
+Diego Smith Guitar Teacher, Keyboard Teacher, Saxophone Teacher

 Diego Smith grew up in rural Dominican Republic until the 7th grade.
 In his youth he was exposed to American Folk and Rock and Roll from his father and Salsa, Merengue, and Bachata from his mother.
 In his adolescent years, he was exposed to Metal, Jazz, and Classical music.
 He studied Composition at Berklee College of Music, where he studied Contemporary Styles and Jazz alongside his traditional compositional studies.
 While in Boston he wrote for and led an ensemble of about a dozen colleagues called the Mad Pop Tyccoons, with a surreal twist on Fusion.